GeorgeC18/CGI/heart_rate_assignment/README.md

 1. Open the project in its designated folder.

-If you have a different Python Interpreter, delete the venv folder and continue with step 2.
-Otherwise, continue with step 5.

 Optional step: In case you do not have virtualenv installed, you can do so via the
 command: `pip install --user virtualenv`.
 Note that this is required for the following steps to come.